-Editor's note: This chapter refers to TS 23.501 [2], clause 5.13 for an overview of the 3GPP specified functions which are part of 5GC Support to Edge Computing.

 Edge Computing enables operator and 3rd party services to be hosted close to the UE's access point of attachment, so as to achieve an efficient service delivery through the reduced end-to-end latency and load on the transport network.

+NOTE 1: In this specification “operator” refers to the entity deploying and controlling the 5GC.
+It can be a PLMN or a SNPN.

 5GS supports Edge Hosting Environment (EHE) deployed in the DN beyond the PSA UPF.
 An EHE may be under the control of either the operator or 3rd parties.